sebastian-software/edgestack/about.md

 in this development stack has been carefully chosen for the concepts it follows.
 We prefer good concepts in future ready technologies over legacy and stable technologies.
 This is basically why we call it **EdgeStack**:
-Offering a peak into the future of modern React development while being relatively stable for day-to-day development. **EdgeStack** is a possible solution for keeping this hassle outside of the actual application development and therefor scales very well when multiple applications have to be developed.
+Offering a peak into the future of modern React development while being relatively stable for day-to-day development. **EdgeStack** is a possible solution for keeping this hassle outside of your actual application development and therefor scales very well when multiple applications have to be developed.